 Beaconhouse welcomes students with disabilities/special needs and is committed to providing the same opportunities to all BIC students.
 Policies and procedures have been developed to provide students with as much independence as possible and to promote self-advocacy.
 BIC ensures that students with self-identified disabilities have equal access to all college programmes, activities, and services.
 We also invite students/parents to meet with our staff to address their specific needs as part of our collaborative process.

 Beaconhouse is committed to providing a safe and secure environment for all its students.
-To ensure the welfare of all, Beaconhouse believes that every member of the organisation has a role to play, which is encompassed in our Child Protection Policy.
-Its purpose is to protect both children and staff by clearly defining what action is required in order to keep children safe, and ensuring a consistency of behaviour so that all staff members follow the same process.
+To ensure the welfare of all, Beaconhouse believes that every member of the organisation has a role to play, which is encompassed in our Student Protection Policy.
+Its purpose is to protect both students and staff by clearly defining what action is required in order to keep students safe, and ensuring a consistency of behaviour so that all staff members follow the same process.

 Clear ways of identifying concerns

 Recruitment guidelines including screening and vetting procedures for all staff and visitors

 Student protection training for all adults working with students

 Student Protection Committees are based at each level of the system, from schools to the School Group to the Regional Office and the Head Office, so that we are able to follow up on any queries or concerns students, teachers and parents may have in regard to student safety in our schools.

 Social and artistic groups abound on campus.
 Whether Students are looking to connect with others who share their interests, meet others for community services and social advocacy, or get involved in new campus initiatives, there are range of activities available on campus that will expand their horizons in new and inspiring ways.

 ACE Core hosts a variety of activities for Graduate and professional Students, including trips, dissertation support workshops, film nights, and more.
 For more information click ACE Core.